Due to the Covid-19 situation, the application deadline has been extended to April 15, 2020.

 - No overheads are allowed for this program; instead, an amount of maximum CHF 20’000 per year can be dedicated to a defined project aimed at the betterment of the Junior Faculty grantee’s host institution

-The candidates who receive the best grade and are successfully paired up with an EPFL professor will submit a full research proposal with their EPFL co-applicant by 10 August 2020 (17:00 CET).
+The candidates who receive the best grade and are successfully paired up with an EPFL professor will submit a full research proposal with their EPFL co-applicant by 25 August 2020 (17:00 CEST) (extended from 10 August 2020) .

-Shortlisted applicants who are successfully matched with an EPFL professor will be notified by the end of May 2020 and invited to submit a full proposal for Stage 2.
+Shortlisted applicants who are successfully matched with an EPFL professor will be notified by beginning of June 2020 and invited to submit a full proposal for Stage 2.

 Final decisions will be announced by the end of October 2020.